iamgalenc/dra-cla/README.md

 </p>

-A command line interface to browse and watch Korean Drama or watch Chinese drama.
-This tool scrapes the site [draplay](https://draplay.io).
+A command line interface to browse and watch Asian Drama or Movies.
+This tool scrapes the site [draplay](https://draplay.io) a.k.a [asianload](https://asianload.io)

 This tool is modified version of [ani-cli](https://github.com/pystardust/ani-cli) by pystardust which is anime scraping tool and updated version of [dra-cla](https://github.com/CoolnsX/dra-cla) by CoolnsX.